Expanded Learning Opportunities Program FAQs

 LEAs must offer and provide transportation for pupils to participate in ELO Program opportunities, in accordance with EC Section 46120(g)(6).
 In addition, an LEA may offer mileage reimbursement to a family, however, if a pupil does not have a person that can provide transportation for the ELO Program opportunity, the transportation needs to be provided by the LEA.

-No. LEAs must have their program plan approved by the governing board in a public meeting and posted on the LEA’s website.
+No. It is CDE's guidance that LEAs have their program plan approved by the governing board in a public meeting and posted on the LEA’s website.
 While there is no due date for the program plan, LEAs should have their plans approved before the first day of program.
 ELO Program plans are to be reviewed and approved by the Board every 3 years.
 EC Section 46120(b)(2)

 An LEA may amend their ELO Program Plan, including the planned expenditures, based on changes in pupil needs identified as part of the LEAs ongoing assessment of the needs of the program.
 LEAs are encouraged to collaborate with community partners when amending their plan.
 EC Section 46120(b)(2)

-A materially altered plan should be brought to the LEA’s governing board for review and approval.
+It is CDE's guidance that a materially altered plan be brought to the LEA’s governing board for review and approval.
 The updated plan should be posted on the LEA’s web page.
 Program plans do not need to be submitted to the CDE.
 However, plans may be requested by the CDE for monitoring, audit resolution, or technical assistance purposes.

 In the future LEAs will be required to submit to the CDE the URL for their program plan with their expenditure reports and verify that all reported expenditures align with the ELO Program plan on the LEAs website.